 There is a range if gym equipment, free to use and suitable for all levels of fitness.

-Take care and watch out for cyclists as unfortunately you have to exit the Reserve for this part of the walk and use a shared path along Murray Road.
+Take care and watch out for cyclists as you have to exit the Reserve and use a shared path along Murray Road.
+See 'More info' link for off-leash dog parks in Coburg.

 Take the path back down towards the lake here. it is much more pleasant that walking alongside busy Murray Road.